 What Is The Difference between NoFollow & Dofollow

 Nofollow links attributes do not allow search engine bots to follow link.That means if the website owner is linking back to you with nofollow attributes, it does not pass on link juice.
 Only Humans will be able to follow the links.
 Though some time back Google made it clear that they don’t consider nofollow link attributes but weightage of such links are really less.
 Even though, it’s a good practice to use Nofollow link attribute to those link, where you don’t want to pass link-juice.

 Dofollow links allow google (all search engines) to follow them and reach our website.
 Giving us link juice and a backlink.
 If a webmaster is linking back to you with this link both Search Engine and Humans will be able to follow you.
 The best way to give someone dofollow love is allowing keyword in the anchor text.
 This means when you are linking to any website or page, use the targeted keyword as anchor text.

-Recently Google have said that they will still count the nofollow link as an outgoing link in terms of the distribution of page rank from your page.
-Though again it also depends on where that nofollow link is places.
-Placing a nofollow link at the bottom of the page has least impact and when placed at the top of the page, it carries some impact.
+Recently Google has said that they will still count the nofollow link as an outgoing link in terms of the distribution of page rank from your page.
+Though again it also depends on where that nofollow link is placed.
+Placing a nofollow link at the bottom of the page has the least impact, and when placed at the top of the page, it carries some impact.

 Types Of No-Follow